An Overview of Cubist

 Attributes defined by formulas

 The name of each implicitly-defined attribute is followed by `:=' and then a formula defining the attribute value.
 The formula is written in the usual way, using parentheses where needed, and may refer to any attribute that has been defined before this one.
 Constants in the formula can be `?' (meaning unknown), `N/A' (meaning not applicable), numbers (written in decimal notation), dates, times, and discrete attribute values enclosed in string quotes `"'.
 The operators and functions available for use in the formula are The value of an implicitly-defined attribute is either numeric or true/false depending on the formula.
-This example includes one implicitly-defined attribute, engine displacement per cylinder.
+This example includes one implicitly-defined attribute, displacement per cylinder (displ/cyl).
 This is a numeric attribute since its value is a ratio of two explicitly-defined numeric attributes.
 The value of a hypothetical attribute

-small := cylinders = 4 and class = "COMPACT CARS".
+small := cylinders = 4 and class = "CAR".

 would be either t or f since the value given by the formula is either true or false.